Community Planting PrOGRAM

 We even get our water donated and made from the AIR.
 Say what?
 Local award winning Architect, David Hertz and Laura Doss Hertz founded SkySource.
 This air to water technology can produce on average 150 gallons a water a day.
 More than enough water to maintain our street side boxes.

-We recently joined forces with St. Joseph's Center a local non profit to Venice to supply food for their culinary program that trains the homeless as well as challenged men and women to work in the food industry.
-We harvest the food and Chef James not only teaches his students to cook but serves it up daily at St Joseph's own restaurant, Bread & Roses.
+We joined forces with another local non profit, the St. Joseph's Center to supply food for their culinary program that trains men and women who suffer from employment barrier to work in food service.
+We harvest the food together and Chef James not only teaches his students to cook with the locally grown produce but serves it up daily at St Joseph's own restaurant, Bread & Roses.

 CHG has a growing internship program to educate the culinary students in growing food, maintaining and harvesting our street side boxes as well as food that is native to the neighborhood.

 CHG transplanted more than ten raised garden planter boxes to LA Parks, Oakwood Recreation Center to launch an after school and summer garden club with our Garden Educator and Urban Farmer, Sarah Klein.
 More than 25 underserved Venice at risk youth come through our program on a weekly basis to learn about the natural environment, have a safe place to grow healthy food, perform moderate exercise, and engage in positive social interactions.